 Inversed functions keys are just one of the reasons why your shortcuts might not be working.

-To see other reasons why your shortcuts might not be working (and how to fix them) see the short video below or click here.
+To see other reasons why your keyboard shortcuts are not working (and how to fix them), read our guide here.

-If you want to learn more about how to speed up everything you do in PowerPoint, including tips and tricks and shortcuts, you can learn more about our training courses here.
+If you want to learn more about how to speed up everything you do in PowerPoint, including tips, tricks, and shortcuts, you can learn more about our training courses and other helpful resources here.